Become a Registered Nurse (RN) – Education, Licensure & Salary

 What Does a Registered Nurse (RN) Do?

-RNs can be found working in a variety of settings, from hospitals to private homes, clinics, outpatient centers, community organizations, and government agencies.
+RNs can be found working in various settings, from hospitals to private homes, clinics, outpatient centers, community organizations, and government agencies.
 Their duties vary depending on their place of employment and job title.
 An RN’s day-to-day job duties can vary depending on their specialization but may include:

 How Much Do Registered Nurses Make?

 Over three million nurses are working in the US.
-According to the Bureau of Labor Statistics (BLS May 2021), nurses earn $82,750 per year on average.
+According to the Bureau of Labor Statistics (BLS May 2023), nurses earn $94,480 per year on average.
 Earnings can vary based on the level of education completed, employer, urban versus rural, and job duties.
-Here were the percentiles for wages:
+Here are the percentiles for wages:

 Registered Nurse Certifications